flowchart TD

 Text with illustrations/figures/screenshots:

-Note: copy and adapt the path as needed.
+Note: Copy and adapt the path as needed.

 Callouts (colored boxes, as illustrated below):